Author

 - Chemical stability test to analyze the product’s chemical composition and evaluate how it may change over time.

-- Evaluation of packaging consideration.
+- Evaluation of packaging considerations.
 For instance, storing material in a 15-liter pail can result in different reactions than storing it in a 3-mL syringe.

-- Accelerated aging studies by subjecting the product to harsher conditions than it would typically experience during storage.
+- Accelerated aging studies involve subjecting the product to harsher conditions than it would typically experience during storage to predict long-term stability.

 - Sensory evaluation to assess the product’s organoleptic properties, such as taste, aroma, texture, and appearance, over time.